maheshjothi/zoho-crm-sync-tool/README.md

 If required, please have a look into https://github.com/zoho/zcrm-php-sdk on Readme.md file as a reference for creating the clientID, client secret, grant/refresh token.
 This code has been followed from some of the steps from the same.

-1.For the kind reference, for generating the grant token, we need to use the scope values like aaaserver.profile.READ,ZohoCRM.users.ALL,ZohoCRM.modules.ALL,ZohoCRM.settings.all in the https://accounts.zoho.com/developerconsole and its valid for a single call only.
+1. For the kind reference, for generating the grant token, we need to use the scope values like aaaserver.profile.READ,ZohoCRM.users.ALL,ZohoCRM.modules.ALL,ZohoCRM.settings.all in the https://accounts.zoho.com/developerconsole and its valid for a single call only.

 2. As already i have used refresh token for my account details in the code, Just in case if new refresh token required for different account please follow the above step 1 and step 2 For generating the refresh token from grant token, we need to have a back up of grant token that has been generatedalready and using postman we need to hit the URL https://accounts.zoho.com/oauth/v2/token?code={grant_token}&redirect_uri={redirect_uri}&client_id={client_id}&client_secret={client_secret}&grant_type=authorization_code with POST request by sending the params in Body Content.
 So that we will get json resonse like below
 {